 Why Practicing Self-Kindness Is Not Selfish

-Contrary to what many of us have been taught through the years, taking time to practice self-kindness on a regular basis is not selfish.
+Contrary to what many of us have been taught through the years, Raleigh Psychiatrists suggest that taking time to practice self-kindness on a regular basis is not selfish.
 In fact, mental health experts caution that not taking time to take care of ourselves leaves us overwhelmed and less able to be strong for others.

 Practicing self-kindness doesn’t have to mean ditching the family obligations and heading off to some other adventure for days or weeks at a time.
 Rather, learning to take small breaks for your own needs and happiness often helps us better manage life’s constant challenges.
 It is all about balance.